 The Town of Minto, in partnership with the County of Wellington, strives to ensure its programs, services and facilities are barrier-free for residents with disabilities.
-The Town and County continue to support the goal of an accessible Province by 2025 through the implementation of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).

 Specific standards under the AODA include the Customer Service Standard and the Integrated Accessibility Standards Regulation (IASR), which is comprised of four unique standards covering: